Attendance at John Bamford

 Children are awarded for their attendance every term.

 Gold certificate 100% attendance

-Every half term classes have the chance to compete to be the class with the best attendance.
+Every term classes have the chance to compete to be the class with the best attendance.
 The winning class will receive a special treat.

 All classes will have their attendance recorded on The Bugle.
 1st, 2nd and 3rd place will be highlighted.

 At the end of the year the class with the best attendance will receive an extra Forest School session.

 The Staffordshire Education Welfare Worker (EWW) regularly visits John Bamford to discuss attendance figures.

 If your child's attendance falls below 90% the EWW may arrange to meet with you to discuss this.

 If your child's attendance falls below 90% due to illness you may be asked to provide medical evidence as to why your child was ill.